 Editor’s note: If you haven’t read the first of this series, Paris and its suburbs, head over there now.
 We’ll go through the criteria that we selected to compare, what benchmarks we’re using, and a note of caution about how to interpret the results.
 You won’t want to miss it!

-So you want to stay on the west side, but you want a house!
+So you want to stay on the west side of Paris, but you want a house!
 And you perhaps want to send your kid that very famous public International school in Saint-Germain-en-Laye with its multitude of foreign language section.
 Welcome to the Yvelines!

 The former domaine of kings, the Yvelines is littered with royal chateaux, from the Palace of Versailles, to Saint Germain en Laye, Maison Lafitte, and Rambouillet.
 This is where the elite used to live.
 And today, it is still one of the more expensive suburbs around Paris.